lamoda/multi-env/README.md

 ## Usage

-### Library usage to work in not multitenant environment (could be useful in development mode)
+### Library usage examples to work in not multitenant environment (could be useful in development mode)

 ```php
 <?php